The power of relationships as the real revenue driver

 But, how do you make the business case to your organization?
 It might seem daunting, but if you have a plan, it can be quite simple.

-Your business case is just a story that consists of three things:
+Your business case is just a story that answers three key questions:

-1. What you’re missing out on—Retaining or acquiring clients, gaining growth opportunities, or making operational efficiency gains
+1. What are you missing out on?
+Outline the gaps in your organization like retaining or acquiring clients, gaining growth opportunities, or making operational efficiency gains.

-2. How your institution could benefit—How your organization would change for the better if you had a fix—like a better client experience, smoother staff workflows, and better customer data
+2. How can your bank benefit from this suggested fix?
+Describe how your organization would change for the better if you had a fix—like a better client experience, smoother staff workflows, more optimized branch staffing, and better customer data.

-3. The software that would change that—The software, partners, and processes that would create that ideal future
+3. What software or tools would change that?
+Name the software, partners, and processes that would create that ideal future for customers, branches, and advisors.

 To find those compelling stories, begin by interviewing customer-facing teams at your organization to find out what’s working (or not).
 Ask them questions like: